pnp/cli-microsoft365/docs/manual/docs/cmd/spo/app/app-remove.md

 Option|Description
 ------|-----------
 `--help`|output usage information
 `-i, --id <id>`|ID of the app to remove.
-Needs to be available in the tenant app catalog.
-`-u, --appCatalogUrl [appCatalogUrl]`|URL of the tenant app catalog site.
-If not specified, the CLI will try to resolve it automatically
+Needs to be available in the tenant app catalog `-u, --appCatalogUrl [appCatalogUrl]`|URL of the tenant or site app catalog.
+It must be specified when the scope is `sitecollection`
 `-s, --scope [scope]`|Scope of the app catalog: `tenant|sitecollection`.
-Default `tenant` `--siteUrl [siteUrl]`|The URL of the site collection with app catalog where the solution package to remove is located.
-Must be specified when the scope is `sitecollection`.
-`--confirm`|Don't prompt for confirming removing the app from the tenant app catalog `-o, --output [output]`|Output type. `json|text`.
+Default `tenant` `--confirm`|Don't prompt for confirming removing the app from the tenant app catalog `-o, --output [output]`|Output type. `json|text`.
 Default `text` `--verbose`|Runs command with verbose logging